samselikoff/samselikoff.com/_posts/2015-05-02-https-in-a-nutshell.md

 ---

-I hope you have a better idea of what HTTPS is, and how drastistically it improves your site's security!
-If you'd like to learn more, I recommend [this thorough, well-written article](http://www.objc.io/issue-10/ip-tcp-http.html).
+I hope you have a better idea of what HTTPS is, and how drastistically it can improve your site's security!
+If you'd like to learn more, I recommend [this thorough, well-written article](http://www.objc.io/issue-10/ip-tcp-http.html) by [@danielboedewadt](https://twitter.com/danielboedewadt).